 Interprofessional Team

 Interprofessional practice is essential because assessment of OMDs has many possible aspects, which often require an integrated team approach.
-See also ASHA’s resource in the link below on interprofessional education/ interprofessional practice (IPE/IPP).
+(See ASHA’s resource in the link on interprofessional education/ interprofessional practice (IPE/IPP)).
 The speech-language pathologist (SLP) makes a referral to and collaborates with one or more of the following professionals:

 • allergist